sergred/assisted-design-of-DS-pipelines/README.md

 This repository is structured as follows:

 ```
-scripts/                    <-- supporting scripts to populate the information about DS experiments from OpenML
+scripts/                    <-- supporting scripts to populate the DS experiments from OpenML
 Snakefile                   <-- an automation script to populate the data
 data_summarizer.py          <-- main code for lightweight data footprints
 demo.py                     <-- prototype demonstration